 Many of them are diagnosed with minor foot problems, such as ingrown nails, warts, and athlete’s foot.
 However, active patients may be treated for more complex conditions, such as ankle sprains, plantar fasciitis, and Achilles tendinitis.

 Below are some of the most common foot and ankle injuries anyone can experience.
+For expert care and treatment, consult a podiatrist in Canberra.
 Take a look at this list and see if you have one of the following.
 If you do, consult your doctor immediately to receive proper treatment and prevent the condition from worsening.

 For more complicated musculoskeletal issues, seek immediate medical attention from a certified doctor specializing in foot and ankle injuries.
 Visit summitortho.net or other orthopedic centers near you.